 Step 2: Perform Chest Compressions

 Set your hands on your dog's chest with one palm over the other.
 This is easiest if you're behind your dog's back.
 For a small dog or puppy, you might be able to put your hand around the chest with your fingers on one side and your thumb on the other.

 You want to do a series of quick compressions, pushing the chest in about ¼ to 1/3 of the way.
 Keep your elbows straight and control the pressure you apply carefully.
 For a big dog, about 15 compressions in 10 seconds is good; for a small dog, you might want to go to 17 compressions for 10 seconds.

 You have the blood moving, now you need to get some oxygen into your dog's system.
 If you are working alone, one breath to every 15 compressions works well.
 If you have help, you can go up to one breath every 5 compressions.

 For artificial respiration, you need to hold your dog's mouth tightly closed.
 Then put your mouth as closely fitting as possible around his nose and exhale to breathe into your dog's nose.
 For a small dog, his entire muzzle might be in your mouth.
 As you breathe into his nose, you should be able to detect the chest rising.
 For a small dog or puppy, a gentle breath will be all that is needed.
 You might have to breathe harder for a big dog.
 If your dog already has a good pulse, you can do respirations timed to about 30 per minute.
 Pause between breaths to let air flow out.

 Add an abdominal squeeze after each cycle of compression and a breath to help get circulation moving.

-The Red Cross offers courses that teach CPR for pets using a special “dummy” dog.
+If you'd like to practice CPR, The Red Cross offers courses that teach CPR for pets using a special "dummy" dog.
 You can also ask at your veterinary clinic or local human society if they offer a class.